 Accurate Recordkeeping Our ability to make good business decisions and continue growing and innovating depends on good recordkeeping.
 Clear, accurate books and records also help us meet our obligations as a public company and maintain the trust of everyone with whom we do business.
 It's important to remember that each of us, at every level of Corning, maintains "records."
 We strive for transparency.
 Accurate records are critical company assets.
 We follow all internal processes, policies, and generally accepted accounting principles to ensure our records accurately reflect our business operations and transactions.
 We provide any supporting documentation, where required, and cooperate fully with any audits or investigations.
-A "record" can be paper or electronic and may include ... - Time cards, benefit claims, and expense reports - Contracts, invoices, and purchase orders - · Quality and safety data - Production reports - Emails, electronic calendars, and voicemail messages - Regulatory filings with government agencies information and comply with all related laws and regulations, including the corporate governance laws, rules, and regulations established by the state and federal government and the New York Stock Exchange, where Corning's common stock is listed and publicly traded.
+A "record" can be paper or electronic and may include ... - Time cards, benefit claims, and expense reports - Contracts, invoices, and purchase orders - Quality and safety data - Production reports - Emails, electronic calendars, and voicemail messages - Regulatory filings with government agencies We meet our obligations.
+Anyone at Corning whose work directly involves financial disclosures to the government or regulatory authorities has a responsibility to provide full, fair, accurate, timely, and understandable information and comply with all related laws and regulations, including the corporate governance laws, rules, and regulations established by the state and federal government and the New York Stock Exchange, where Corning's common stock is listed and publicly traded.
 We follow our records retention policies.
 We rely on the systems and controls we have in place to properly manage and dispose of records throughout their life cycle.
 If we have records that are subject to an audit or legal proceeding, we follow retention guidelines provided to us by the Law Department.
 We take care never to dispose of information that may be relevant to a Legal Hold until notified to do so.
 We watch for red flags.
 We work to combat money laundering and other financial crimes by speaking up about any suspicious requests or transactions, for example, large cash payments or unusual fund transfers or payment terms.
+LEADERSHIP

 What Is Financial Integrity?